yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 var followers = [Int]()
 ```

-The examples above create empty arrays which can in the future hold strings and integers respectively.
+The examples above create empty arrays that can, in the future, hold strings and integers, respectively.

 If you've worked in other languages, you may have noticed that it's possible to hold different data types in an array.
-Swift has very strict rules, and doesn't allow this.
+Swift has much more strict rules and doesn't allow this.
 The thinking behind this is - if we have a list of things that go together, they should be the same data type.
 Maybe this is a list of names (strings) or grades that one student got (integers).

 ### Creating an Array with Data